How to Improve Soccer Power

 About the Author

-Mark Kislich is from Iceland and works with Olympic and other elite athletes as a Strength and Conditioning Coach.
-He keeps fit with weight training and judo.
+Mark Kislich is from Iceland and is a strength and conditioning coach with Olympic and other elite athletes.
+He keeps fit through weight training and judo.